What Does an AI Automation Consultant Actually Do?

 By Jon Gaiter

-If that sounds vague, it's because the title is newish and gets thrown around loosely.
+If that still sounds vague, it's because the title is new and gets thrown around a lot.
 Here's the practical version.

 What the work actually involves

 - Discovery.
-They learn how your business really runs and where time and money leak: the follow-ups that slip, the data re-typed five times, the late nights on admin.
+I learn how your business really runs and where the time and money leak.
+The follow-ups that slip, the same data typed in five times, the admin you're doing after everyone else went home.

-- Opportunity mapping.
-They identify which tasks are worth automating first, ranked by payoff, and just as importantly, which ones to leave alone.
+- Figuring out what's worth it.
+Which tasks are worth automating first, ranked by payoff, and just as important, which ones to leave alone.

 - Design.
-They map a solution and show you the expected payoff before any work begins, so there are no surprises.
+I map out a solution and show you the expected payoff before any work starts, so nothing's a surprise.

 - Build and connect.
-They wire your existing tools together and build the workflows (lead follow-up, scheduling, quoting, reporting) so the routine runs itself.
+I wire your existing tools together and build the workflows (lead follow-up, scheduling, quoting, reporting) so the routine runs itself.
 That's the heart of business automation.

 - Support.
-They monitor, refine, and keep improving as your business grows.
-Automation isn't "set and forget" forever.
+I keep an eye on it, refine it, and improve it as your business grows.
+Automation isn't "set it and forget it" forever.

 How it's different from just buying software

 You can absolutely buy software yourself.
-The difference a consultant makes is diagnosis and integration.
+The difference I make is in the diagnosis and the integration.

-Diagnosis means knowing what to automate, in what order, and what to skip.
-Most wasted spend comes from automating the wrong thing first.
+Diagnosis is knowing what to automate, in what order, and what to skip.
+Most of the money people waste comes from automating the wrong thing first.

-Integration means making separate tools actually talk to each other and fit how you already work, instead of giving you five new apps to babysit.
+Integration is making separate tools actually talk to each other and fit how you already work, instead of handing you five new apps to babysit.

-Software is a tool.
-The consultant is the one who makes the tools fit the business, and tells you honestly when AI isn't the right answer for your situation.
+Software is just a tool.
+I'm the one who makes the tools fit the business, and who tells you straight when AI isn't the right answer for your situation.
+Some tools will be a fit for what you do, and some won't, and I'd rather understand your business before I tell you one way or the other.

 How to spot a good one (vs. hype)